-Our inhouse specialists are top in their fields.
-They understand the finer detail when it comes to B2B multi channel marketing and provide best practice insight into the core components of multi channel strategy, common hurdles and key optimization tips.
+Our in-house B2B marketing experts are top in their fields.
+They understand the finer details when it comes to B2B multichannel marketing and provide best practice insight into the core components of a multichannel strategy, common hurdles and key optimization tips.

-What first hand perspectives can our experts provide B2B marketers around multi channel strategy success?
+What first-hand perspectives can our experts provide B2B marketers around multichannel strategy success to inform your own marketing efforts?
 Read on to discover the faces behind our brand, each drawing on their own extensive experience…

-Multi channel marketing focuses primarily on engaging your target audience through a diverse range of channels.
+Multichannel marketing focuses primarily on engaging your target audience through a diverse range of channels.
 It seeks to reach and engage the right people, at the right time, on the right channel, and with the right message.
-That is why message consistency that lines up to your overarching multi channel marketing strategy is so important.
+This is why message consistency that lines up to your overarching multichannel marketing strategy is so important.

-B2B multi channel strategy requires a blend of best-in-class tactics.
-It looks at how best to utilize your current channel mix; which channels are underperforming, which are seeing highest ROI, what channels are your competitors investing in?
+B2B multichannel strategy requires a blend of best-in-class tactics.
+It looks at how best to utilize your current channel mix; which channels are underperforming, which are seeing the highest ROI, and which channels are your competitors investing in?
 It’s all about being flexible, adaptive and innovative – allowing you to readily adjust your channel strategy to achieve optimum performance and remain competitive.

 Jennifer Brennand, VP of Strategy

-With 15 years’ experience working in B2B Tech Media, Jennifer has a strong track record of delivering best-in-class strategic leadership and media executions to drive growth and business excellence for clients including Amazon Business, Zebra Technologies, Vodafone, NetApp and Citrix.
+With 15 years of experience working in B2B Tech Media, our first marketing specialist Jennifer has a strong track record of delivering best-in-class strategic leadership and media executions to drive growth and business excellence for clients including Amazon Business, Zebra Technologies, Vodafone, NetApp and Citrix.

-Multi-channel marketing sparked the beginning of a customer oriented era – it is all about using the right channels to resonate and connect to the ideal customer.
-As customer tastes and communication preferences change over time, marketing strategies have to evolve too.
-Multiple device lifestyles and the emergence of new media and platforms has expanded the number of channels and environments in which prospects and customers can be reached, making multi-channel marketing more complex than ever.
+Multichannel marketing sparked the beginning of a customer-oriented era – it’s all about using the right channels to resonate and connect to the ideal customer.
+As customer tastes and communication preferences change over time, B2B marketing strategies have to evolve too.
+Multiple device lifestyles and the emergence of new media and platforms has expanded the number of effective marketing channels and environments in which prospects and potential customers can be reached, making multichannel marketing more complex than ever.

-The use of data to recognize customer behavior and media consumption habits is an integral part to knowing your audience, understanding what makes them tick and where to find them.
-It’s the application of these insights that ensures you deliver an effective multi channel marketing strategy.
+The use of data to recognize buyer behavior and media consumption habits is an integral part to knowing your audience, understanding what makes them tick and where to find them.
+It’s the application of these insights that ensures you deliver an effective multichannel marketing strategy.

-- Identifying and prioritizing key channels – Budgets often don’t stretch to be present on every channel.
-Each channel plays a role in the marketing mix, find the right balance that will align to your audience and drive the results to meet your objectives.
+• Identifying and prioritizing key channels – Budgets often don’t stretch to be present on every channel.
+Each channel plays a role in the B2B marketing mix, find the right balance that will align to your audience and drive the results to meet your objectives.

-- Reporting – You can’t manage what you don’t measure.
+• Reporting – You can’t manage what you don’t measure.
 Keep track of what’s working and what’s not.
-This will help you remain agile, adapt to changing behaviors and demands in the market and optimize to deliver results.
+This will help you remain agile, adapt to changing buyer behaviors and demands in the market and optimize to deliver results.

 3. What sets an advanced strategy apart?